maelstrom-software/maelstrom/crates/maelstrom-run/README.md

-# Maelstrom Client CLI
+# Maelstrom Run

-This CLI can be used to submit arbitrary jobs to a Maelstrom cluster.
+This program can be used to submit arbitrary jobs to a Maelstrom cluster.

 See the [Maelstrom book](https://maelstrom-software.github.io/maelstrom/) for more information on how to use the program.